unionai-oss/pandera/.github/CONTRIBUTING.md

 #### Bugfixes
 - branch naming convention: `bugfix/<issue number>` or `bugfix/<bugfix-name>`
-- pull request to: `dev`
+- pull request to: `main`

 #### Documentation
 - branch naming convention: `docs/<issue number>` or `docs/<doc-name>`
-- pull request to: `release/x.x.x` branch if specified in the issue milestone, otherwise `dev`
+- pull request to: `release/x.x.x` branch if specified in the issue milestone, otherwise `main`

 #### Enhancements
 - branch naming convention: `feature/<issue number>` or `feature/<bugfix-name>`
-- pull request to: `release/x.x.x` branch if specified in the issue milestone, otherwise `dev`
+- pull request to: `release/x.x.x` branch if specified in the issue milestone, otherwise `main`

 We will review your changes, and might ask you to make additional changes before it is finally ready to merge.
 However, once it's ready, we will merge